-As part of the Haisla Nation’s solstice Guatlap Days at Kitamaat Village, Friday, June 21, the audience saw a performance from the student Gil Hayetsk Dancers and drummers from the ‘Na Aska Gylak’yoo School in Kisumkalum.
+As part of the Haisla Nation’s solstice Guatlap Days at Kitamaat Village, Friday, June 21, the audience saw a performance from the student dancers and drummers from the ‘Na Aksa Gyilak’yoo School in Kisumkalum.
 June 21 was National Indigenous Peoples Day.
 The Kitsumkalum or Gitsuklaum are part of the Ts’myen (Tsimshian) Nation.

 Residents of Kitimat, BC, voted “No” Saturday, April 12 in a plebiscite that sort of asked them if they supported the Enbridge Northern Gateway pipeline and tanker terminal project.

 The vote was 1,793 opposed versus 1,278 who supported the project — 58.4 per cent to 41.6 per cent.
 The plebiscite called by the District of Kitimat Council caused rifts in the community during the campaign and raised tensions with the Haisla Nation.
 If it ever goes ahead, the Northern Gateway terminal would be in Haisla traditional territory and most members of the First Nation oppose the project.

 It was a municipal plebiscite, called by the District, and that meant that only residents of the municipality could vote.
 So members of the Haisla Nation who actually live in Kitimat could cast ballots, but members of the Haisla who live in Kitamaat Village, a federally designated Indian Reserve, could not.
 All the same, many Haisla felt that they should have some input on what goes on in their traditional territory.
 Some of the Haisla decided to demonstrate against the vote as polls closed.
 When the “No” result was announced, the demonstration turned into a celebration.

 Many of the images of the celebration, taken at night with flash, were rather noisy.